Proteusiq/estate/README.md

 ```
 See: [docker-compose down](https://docs.docker.com/compose/reference/down/) options
 ### Web Scraping and Design Pattern [Opinionated Rumbling]
 A lazy programmer, like me, loves to write less yet comprehensive codes. (:) Yes, I said it).
-Design Pattern in Python is not as useful and in most cases, an overkill, as other languages like Java, C#, and C++.
-In order to design a simple bolig[_danish for estate_] scrapping tool from different estate websites in Denmark, I decided to use a bit of Singleton Pattern and Abstract Factory Pattern.
+Design Pattern in Python is not as useful and, in most cases, an overkill as other languages like Java, C#, and C++.
+To design a simple bolig[_danish for estate_] scrapping tool from different estate websites in Denmark, I decided to use a bit of Singleton Pattern and Abstract Factory Pattern.

-Bolig (`pipelines.boliger.bolig.Bolig`) ensures that there exists a single instance and single object that can be used by all other bolig related classes.
+Bolig (`pipelines.boliger.bolig.Bolig`) ensures a single instance and single object that can be used by all other bolig related classes.
 The form of singleton design is Early Instantiation.
 We create an instance at load time.

 Bolig class also defines an interface[abstract class] for creating families of related objects without specifying their concrete sub-classes[functions].
 This ensures consistency among all objects by isolating the client code from implementation.
-We want to use the same function but with different implementations. `get_page` and `get_pages` will always be called in the same way but the implementation is different.
+We want to use the same function but with different implementations. `get_page` and `get_pages` will always be called in the same way, but the implementation is different.

 ```python
 # inheritance tree